Anyvoc — FAQ

 - Monthly: €3.99

-- Yearly: €29.99 (about 37 % cheaper than monthly)
+- Yearly: €29.99

 Prices are shown again before purchase in your store's payment dialog — that's the binding display.